Donating Plasma While Pregnant – Is It Safe?

 If you have been a regular donor, it might feel sad not to donate.
 But there are always other ways to help people in need.
 The alternatives can be:

 - You can choose to donate your time.
-Try and volunteer at a plasma or blood donation center.
+Try to volunteer at a plasma or blood donation centre.

 - Encourage, educate, and motivate eligible people around you for plasma donation.